Mexican Revolution: Huerta regime and civil war: February 1913 – July 1914

 The Federal Army's defeats caused Huerta's position to continue to deteriorate and in mid-July 1914, he stepped down and fled to the Gulf Coast port of Puerto México, seeking to get himself and his family out of Mexico rather than face the fate of Madero.
 He turned to the German government, which had generally supported his presidency.
 The Germans were not eager to allow him to be transported into exile on one of their ships, but relented.
 Huerta carried "roughly half a million marks in gold with him" as well as paper currency and checks.
 In exile, Huerta sought to return to Mexico via the United States.
-U.S. authorities arrested him and he was imprisoned in Fort Bliss, Texas.
+American authorities arrested him and he was imprisoned in Fort Bliss, Texas.
 He died in January 1916, six months after going into exile.

 Huerta's resignation marked the end of an era.
 The Federal Army, a spectacularly ineffective fighting force against the revolutionaries, ceased to exist.
 The revolutionary factions that had united in opposition to Huerta's regime now faced a new political landscape with the counter-revolutionaries decisively defeated.
 The revolutionary armies now contended for power and a new era of civil war began after an attempt at an agreement among the winners at a Convention of Aguascalientes.